Jewelry has been a part of human culture and history for centuries.

-They are so finely dwelled into believing that artificial jewelry is substandard, they would believe jewelry in color other than yellow or silver is not possible.
+They are so finely dwelled into believing that artificial jewelry is substandard.
+They would believe jewelry in colors other than yellow or silver is impossible.

 Let’s educate everyone that synthetic materials can be modified to take up any color or shade.